znd4/blog/content/posts/setting-up-hugo.md

 Most of this first day has ended up being a huge detour from actual alignment learning, so I might not actually end up posting this until later.

 I should probably write a self-reflective post on my challenges with getting stuck in rabbit holes.

+## Concerns

+I'm a bit worried that I'll fall into a perfectionist trap and spend days editing blog posts that are just meant to be short, rough summaries of my thoughts on what I'm reading that day.